Holby City: Awards and nominations

-Holby City has been nominated for over 100 awards, of which it has won six.
+Holby City has been nominated for more than 100 awards, of which it has won six.
 The series has received five nominations for the British Academy Television Awards, winning one.
 Minkie Spiro was nominated for the "Best New Director (Fiction)" award in 2003 for her work on the series.
 The show itself was nominated for the "Best Continuing Drama" award in 2004, 2005 and 2006, winning in 2008.
 McHale commented on the win: "It's fantastic not being the bridesmaid", hoping that the award would help to make the serial "less of a guilty pleasure".
 Holby City received multiple BBC Drama Award nominations between 2002 and 2006.
 Its best results saw the show voted fifth "Best Drama" in 2004 and 2006.
 Amanda Mealing was voted fourth "Best Actress" in 2006 for her role as Connie Beauchamp, and the "Casualty@Holby City" moment where doctor Jim Brodie (Maxwell Caulfield) sacrifices his life for midwife Rosie Sattar (Kim Vithana) was voted viewers' fourth "Favourite Moment" of 2004.
 The series has been nominated for the "Best Drama" award at the Inside Soap Awards on six occasions—in 2004, then concurrently from 2006 to 2010.

 Holby City has received multiple long-list nominations at the National Television Awards (NTAs) and TV Choice Awards.
 Mealing was short-listed for the "Most Popular Newcomer" award at the 2005 NTAs, and for the "Best Actress" award at the 2008 TV Choice Awards.
 At the 2000 Royal Television Society Awards, Sean De Sparengo and Richard Gort were nominated for the "Best Graphic Design – Titles" award for their contribution to the series.
 The show itself was nominated in the "Soap and Continuing Drama" category at the 2007 awards.
 Holby City was nominated "Best Serial Drama" at the 2008 Digital Spy Soap Awards, and in 2009, Stella Gonet was nominated for the "Acting Performance in TV (Female)" award at the British Academy Scotland Awards for her role as CEO Jayne Grayson.
 In 2010, the series was shortlisted in the "Best Television Continuing Drama" category at the Writers' Guild of Great Britain Awards.